 Geographical Information Systems and Spatial Analysis

-You will be introduced to the mapping and analytical techniques used in Geographical Information Systems (GIS).
-Students apply technology across a wide range of topic areas.
+Learn about the mapping and analytical techniques used in Geographical Information Systems (GIS).
+Explore the application of technology across a wide range of topic areas.

-You will use your new knowledge and skills to solve environmental problems.
+As final year students on the BSc (Hons) course, you will apply your new knowledge and skills to the process of solving environmental problems.

 Environmental Politics, Issues and Ethics

-This module explores issues in and perceptions of environment and society.
-This will enable you to identify and evaluate the philosophies influencing Environmental Sciences.
+Explore issues in and perceptions of environment and society in order to systematically identify and evaluate the philosophies influencing Environmental Sciences.

 Innovations and Energy

-You will investigate one of the most challenging problems exercising scientists of the 21st Century.
-The challenge lies in finding out how to distribute safe, clean energy from sources that do not deplete with use.
-You will look at the depletion of fossil fuels and the increasing demand for energy so they can evaluate the choices available for the future.
+Investigate one of the most challenging problems exercising scientists of the 21st Century; how to harness and distribute safe, clean energy from sources that do not deplete with use.
+Consider the depletion of fossil fuels and the increasing demand for energy to evaluate the choices available for the future.